gridap/Tutorials/docs/src/index.md

 $ git clone https://github.com/gridap/Tutorials.git
 ```

-Move into the folder and open a julia REPL setting the current folder as the project environment.
+Move into the folder and open a Julia REPL setting the current folder as the project environment.
 NOTE: use at least Julia 1.1
 ```
 $ cd Tutorials
 $ julia --project=.